Foundation Study 4

 - Filling us.
 (Ephesians 5:18) The Holy Spirit can influence the way believers think and behave.
-He accomplishes this as we allow Him to fill our minds with the truths of Scripture, which in turn shape our actions (Romans 8:5–6).
-The outworking of the filling of the Holy Spirit is the fruit of the Spirit (Read Galatians 5:19–23).
+He accomplishes this as we allow Him to fill our minds with the truths of Scripture, and God's love, which shapes our behavior (Romans 5:5; 8:5–6).
+The out-working of the Holy Spirit is the fruit of the Spirit (Galatians 5:19–23).

 - Guiding us.
 (Romans 8:14) The Holy Spirit leads us to accomplish the will of God.
 He directs believers through relationships, circumstances (Acts 16:6), counsel (Acts 15:28), and the Scriptures (John 16:13).

 - Illuminating Scripture and teaching us.
 (1 Corinthians 2:10–13; John 14:26; 1 John 2:27) The Holy Spirit enables us to believe that God authors the words of Scripture.
 He illuminates the Scriptures by teaching us the meaning of God's word.
 He causes us to understand the Bible.

 Which verse was the most important to you?